 Every person in your organization—staff, volunteers, and board members alike—need an annual evaluation of their performance.
 This is a chance to determine the effectiveness of their training, take a closer look at results, and make plans for ongoing training.

 For example, did the plan that resulted from the aforementioned fundraising training result in increased donors and donations?
-Everyone loves success, and training should be recognized as part of it.
+Everyone loves success, and training your staff and volunteers should be recognized as part of it.

 However, while success can be credited to hard work, great staff, and good training, failure can’t be blamed on bad training alone.
 In the end, while you may recognize deficiencies in training, the person’s goals are their own responsibility.